WM Capture 10

 · Close browser when recording times out

-· Reload web browser: WM Capture Scheduler will try to reload
+· Reload web browser: WM

-the web browser if no video or audio motion is detected over about 1 minute
+motion is detected over about 1 minute period

-Hide/Minimize WM Capture:
+WM Capture:

 Opens the Hide Mode dialog.
 Use this feature to setup hotkeys and hide